Fellhaneropsis: Description

 Asexual reproduction takes place in minute pycnidia sunk into the thallus.
 These flask-shaped structures are ringed by upright, fringe-like hyphae around the pore (ostiole) and usually release one type of conidium: a very slender, thread-like spore with no internal walls.
 In F. myrtillicola a second, shorter conidium is also produced.
 No secondary lichen substances have so far been detected in the genus, setting Fellhaneropsis apart from its chemically positive relative Fellhanera.

 Species

-As of July 2025, species Fungorum (in the Catalogue of Life) accept 11 species of Fellhaneropsis:
+As of December 2025, Species Fungorum (in the Catalogue of Life) accept 11 species of Fellhaneropsis.